 Should I apply for conscientious objector status?

-If you believe you might fall within the definition above, study the regulations linked below.
-Take notes on them and highlight key parts.
+If you believe you might fall within the definition above, give us a call today.
+Download and study the regulation for your branch and DOD, linked below, as well as our Guide for Conscientious Objectors.
 The Center on Conscience & War has supported conscientious objectors for almost 75 years and has experienced staff that can support you through the conscientious objection application process.

 Bill Galvin has extensive counseling experience beginning in the early 1970s during the Vietnam era.
 He is the author of the most recent version of the Draft Counselor's Manual and the Guide for COs in the Military.